Objectives and competences

 Recommended knowledge/understanding of informatics and programming.

-Additional information on implementation and assessment The exam may be replaced by written midterm examinations in the same proportion of 50%.
+Additional information on implementation and assessment The written exam may be substituted with continuous knowledge testing and assessment.